aailabkaist/EgoPlan_Challenge_Team_AAILab/README.md

   ```

 ## Dataset & Model Setting by .yaml file.
 (For Reproducing)
+- Since we have some trouble with downloading Epickitchens dataset, we also share the [Epickitchens Video ID list file](https://drive.google.com/file/d/1cJUKc_IKL1o9Y6mx795LfmtShPGzFq6H/view?usp=drive_link) we used.
-- Following the base structure of [EgoPlan-Bench](https://github.com/ChenYi99/EgoPlan) implementation, we
+- Following the base structure of [EgoPlan-Bench](https://github.com/ChenYi99/EgoPlan) implementation.
   ```
   ${project_page}/DG/
   ├── checkpoints